-By looking at people directly, you can pick up cues from their expressions and the movement of their mouths.
 Position yourself at the eye level of the person speaking, at a distance of three to five feet.
 If one ear is better than the other, sit with your better ear toward the speaker.
-Make sure the speaker’s face is well lit and that you still have a good view of the speaker’s face as facial expressions add helpful context.
+Make sure you still have a good view of speaker’s face, and their face is well lit, as facial expressions add helpful context.
 Move away if the light is in your eyes or casting a shadow on the speaker.
 Background noise makes conversation more difficult, so turn off the television or radio, close windows or doors facing noisy areas, and move away from other noise sources.
 You might also consider enhancing the acoustics of a room where you often have conversations.
 This could involve installing carpeting, draperies, padded furniture or acoustic ceiling tiles.

 Pay attention to visual cues

 You can gain a lot of information simply through observing the person speaking - their lip movements, facial expressions, gestures and body language.
-Wear your glasses if needed.
-When people are talking to you, look at their lips, not their eyes.
+Wear your glasses when you need to and when people are talking to you, look at their lips, not their eyes.
+It will help you understand what they are saying, and they won't notice the difference..
 Looking at the speaker not only helps you understand what they are saying, it is also good manners.
 You can also take advantage of aural rehabilitation training which helps you ‘read’ other people’s speech more effectively and with less concentration.

 Master the power of the pause

 Don’t feel you always need to talk to fill in silences.
 If you are in a group situation, pausing for a moment can give you time to understand what has been said and catch up on the conversation.
 If you are just speaking to one person, even a short pause will let you better process what you have heard.
-Also, take a break from conversation when you need to.
+Also give yourself permission to withdraw from conversation when you need to.
 Listening takes a lot of energy and concentration and is always harder if you are sick or fatigued.

 Ask specific questions

-If you’ve missed something in a conversation, it is much better to ask specific questions about what you missed than to pretend to understand.
-For instance, you could say “I didn’t catch the last bit of that sentence” or use the information you did get to phrase your question, i.e. “What time are we meeting?” or “What did you say about the election?”
+If you’ve missed something in a conversation, you can help the speaker by being specific about what you have missed.
+For instance, you could say “I didn’t catch the last bit of that sentence” or use the information you did get to phrase your question, i.e. “What time are we meeting?” or “What was that about election?”
 This reduces frustration on both sides and keeps the conversation flowing smoothly.
-You can also ask the speaker to “say that in a different way” so the words you couldn’t understand can be replaced with words that may be easier to hear.
+You can also ask the speaker to “say that in a different way” so the words you couldn’t make out can be replaced with words that are easier to hear.
 Another tactic might be to ask the speaker to spell the word you are having difficulty understanding.